obsidianmd/obsidian-help/en/Obsidian Sync/Obsidian Sync and third-party services.md

 ## Mobile

-On Android, the majority of distributions will install directly to the filesystem, and the steps to relocate the vault are identical to those outlined in [[#Option 1 Move your vault using the vault switcher]].
+On Android, the majority of distributions will install directly to the filesystem, and the steps to relocate the vault are identical to those outlined in [[#Option 1 Move your vault using the vault switcher|move your vault using the vault switcher]].

 ### iOS